mrblog/KiraDB/README.md

 ### Basic Queries

 The general approach is to create a query, put conditions on it, and then retrieve a `List` of matching Objects using `executeQuery`.
-For example, to retrieve of the scores associated with with a particular team, by constraining the value for a key.
+For example, to retrieve the scores associated with a particular team, by constraining the value for a key.

 ```